thomd/mad-pages/vd.md

-    ls -l | vd -f fixed --skip 1 --header 0            # parse the output of ls -l into usable data vd --csv-delimiter ";" data.csv                    # use ; as delimiter (default is ,) curl -sL https://git.io/IRIStsv | vd -f tsv        # open tab-delimiter file cat "1,2" | vd --header 0                          # do not use first row as header
+    ls -l | vd -f fixed --skip 1 --header 0            # parse the output of ls -l into usable data vd --csv-delimiter ";" data.csv                    # use ; as delimiter (default is ,) curl -sL https://git.io/IRIStsv | vd -f tsv        # open tab-delimiter file echo "1,2" | vd --header 0                         # do NOT use first row as header

 ## Commands